cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Scene initialization and task choosing

 *TODO BEFORE VACATION*
-- Have unity tab disable until it connects
+- Have unity tab disable until it connects (DONE)
-- all dof are by default enabled in connection
 - Test:
     - Toggling arm control toggle
     - Camera Positions (all of it)